ClearBlade/java-iot/README.md

 ## Maven artifact

-If you are using the Maven artifact, add the following dependency to your pom.xml file in a newly created/generated Maven app:
+If you use the Maven artifact, add the following dependency to your pom.xml file in a newly created/generated Maven app:

 ```xml
 <dependency>